-2-Bedroom 1-Bath Waterfront Penthouse Apartment in Villefranche sur Mer
+2-Bedroom 2-Bath Waterfront Penthouse Apartment in Villefranche sur Mer

-- Unique, waterfront penthouse with large balcony in historic 13th – 18th century building, featured on many postcards of Villefranche
+- Unique, waterfront penthouse with wrap-around balcony in historic 13th – 18th century building, featured on many postcards of Villefranche

-- Private balcony has “summer kitchen,” herb garden, dining and lounging areas
+- Private balcony has “summer kitchen,” a few potted herbs, dining and lounging areas

 - Newly remodeled, artistic and comfortable décor features beautiful antiques, art and lighting from around the world

 - Fully equipped modern kitchen and bathrooms